nelsonjchen/op-replay-clipper/README.md

 4. Get the route ID from `More Info`.
 The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52`.
 Note the omission of the `--1`.
 That's the segment identifier that is not needed.
    * <img width="336" alt="image" src="https://user-images.githubusercontent.com/5363/188817040-5341e1af-2176-47ad-87f3-ba0a3d88a32a.png">
 5. Get a JWT Token from https://jwt.comma.ai.
 This token will last for a year.
 It'll be a long string that starts a bit like `eyJ0eXAiOiJKV1QiLCJhb...`.
 Copy and save the whole thing.
 This token allows access to routes your Comma connect account has access to. **Keep this token private, do not share it with anyone.**
+   * Alternatively, if the route to be rendered is "Public", you can skip this step.
+Omit the `-j <JWT_TOKEN>` argument from the next step.
 6. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.
    1. Fill this template in a text editor, copy it back out once it's filled, and run it.